nopnop2002/esp32-idf-sqlite3/query/README.md

 $ idf.py flash monitor
 ```
 Since the table already exists, we will not cretae the table.
-Since the record already exists, we will not add the record.
 ```
 Opened database successfully
 select count(*) from sqlite_master where name = 'test';